stangajda/SwiftBestPractices/README.md

 5. To re-run the tests that use snapshot images, you can choose "Test" from the "Product" menu in Xcode or press Command + U. This will rebuild the project and run all the tests, including the ones that use snapshot images.

 If you still encounter access errors after deleting the snapshot folder, you may need to check the file permissions for the snapshot folder and ensure that you have read and write access to it.
 You can also try resetting the simulator or cleaning the build folder in Xcode.

+## Project Schemes

+The project includes different schemes for various purposes.
+Here's a brief description of each:

+### `FeedReader-Release`
+This is the release scheme intended for production.
+It is configured with optimizations for performance and is used for deploying the app to the App Store or other distribution methods.

+- Optimizations: Enabled
+- Debugging: Disabled
+- Configuration: Release

+### `FeedReader-Debug`
+The debug scheme is meant for development and testing.
+It includes debugging symbols and is configured without optimizations to facilitate stepping through code and diagnosing issues.

+- Optimizations: Disabled
+- Debugging: Enabled
+- Configuration: Debug
+- Additional: Unit Tests and Snapshot Tests are available and can be run through this scheme.

+### `FeedReader-Mock`
+This scheme is set up to use mock data and services for testing purposes.
+It is useful when the development or testing does not require real API calls, or when the API is unavailable or unreliable.

+- API Endpoints: Mock Services
+- Configuration: Debug
+- Additional: Ideal for offline development or continuous integration setups where tests need to run without external dependencies.

+Each scheme is tailored for specific development and deployment scenarios, so make sure to select the appropriate one based on your current task.

 ## Technical Features